medikoo/esniff/README.md

 - _esniff_ assumes code that you pass is syntactically correct, it won't inform you about any syntax errors and may produce unexpected and nonsense results when such code is used.
 - There's single case of syntactically correct code, which will make _esniff_ produce incorrect results, it's division made directly on object literal (e.g. `x = { foo: 'bar' } / 14`, esniff in that case will assume that `/` starts regular expression).
 Still there's not known use case where such code may make any sense, and many popular JS source code parsers share very same vulnerability.
-- _esniff_ may work with new syntax introduced by ECMAScript 6 but it has not been fully revised in that matter yet.
-Pull requests are welcome.

 ## Tests